logicappsio/CustomAPIs/AzureResourceManager/README.md

 ![](./images/Permissions.PNG "Permissions")

 Next we need to generate a __key__, make sure to copy and save the key in a safe location, we will need this later.
-At this point it'd also be useful to make a note of the Client ID.
+At this point it'd also be useful to make a note of the __Client ID__.

 ![](./images/ConfigureKeys.PNG "ConfigureKeys")